 After a few years in the newsroom, Finklea realized that he really wanted to get back into the classroom—but this time as a teacher.
 While completing his doctoral courses at the University of Alabama’s College of Communication and Information Sciences, he began researching gender portrayals in children’s media.
-His dissertation examines themes and narratives about masculinity in Pixar films.
+His dissertation examined themes and narratives about masculinity in Pixar films.

 Since returning to UM, Dr. Finklea has taught a variety of Mass Comm courses, including newscast production, broadcast writing, TV/online reporting, and the multimedia journalism capstone.
-Dr. Finklea has been recognized for his work with information literacy to better integrate social media and other technology into courses across the Mass Communication program’s curriculum.
+Dr. Finklea has been recognized by UM for his work with information literacy to better integrate social media and other technology into courses across the Mass Communication program’s curriculum.

 Dr. Finklea is a member of the Broadcast Education Association and National Broadcasting Society.
 His research and creative works have received multiple national awards from BEA and NBS.
 His work has also been presented at a national conference of the Association for Education and Journalism and Mass Communication.